malishav/OSCOAP/draft-selander-ace-object-security.md

 * Algorithm (Alg).
 Value that identifies the COSE AEAD algorithm to use for encryption.
 Immutable.

-* Client Write Key.
-Byte string containing the symmetric key to use in client-sent messages.
+* Sender Key.
+Byte string containing the symmetric key to protect messages to send.
 Length is determined by Algorithm.
 Immutable.

-* Client Write IV.
-Byte string containing the static IV to use in cryptographic operations on client-sent messages.
+* Sender IV.
+Byte string containing the static IV to protect messages to send.
 Length is determined by Algorithm.
 Immutable.

-* Client Write Sequence Number.
-Non-negative integer enumerating the COSE objects that the client sent, associated to the Context Identifier.
+* Sender Sequence Number.
+Non-negative integer enumerating the COSE objects that the endpoint sends, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
 Initiated to 0.
 Maximum value is determined by Algorithm.

-* Server Write Key.
-Byte string containing the symmetric key to use in server-sent messages.
+* Receiver Key.
+Byte string containing the symmetric key to verify messages received.
 Length is determined by the Algorithm.
 Immutable.

-* Server Write IV.
-Byte string containing the static IV to use in cryptographic operations on server-sent messages.
+* Receiver IV.
+Byte string containing the static IV to verify messages received.
 Length is determined by Algorithm.
 Immutable.

-* Server Write Sequence Number.
-Non-negative integer enumerating the COSE objects that the server sent, associated to the Context Identifier.
+* Receiver Sequence Number.
+Non-negative integer enumerating the COSE objects received, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
 Initiated to 0.
 Maximum value is determined by Algorithm.

 * Replay Window.
 The replay protection window for messages received, equivalent to the functionality described in Section 4.1.2.6 of {{RFC6347}}.
 The default window size is 64.

-The ordered pair (Cid, Client Write Sequence Number) is called Transaction Identifier (Tid), and SHALL be unique for each COSE object and server.
-The Tid is used as a unique challenge in the COSE object of the protected CoAP request, and in part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message.
+The ordered pair (Cid, Sender Sequence Number) is called Transaction Identifier (Tid), and SHALL be unique for each COSE object and server.
+The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
+The Tid is part of the Additional Authenticated Data (AAD, see {{sec-obj-cose}}) of the protected CoAP response message, which is how the challenge becomes signed by the server.

+The client and server may change roles using the same security context.
+The former server will then make the request using the Sender part of the context, the former client will verify the request using its Receiver part of the context etc.

-# Security Context Establishment # {#sec-context-est-section}
+## Security Context Derivation ## {#sec-context-est-section}

-Given a shared secret keying material and common key derivation function, the client and server can derive the same security context necssary to aun OSCOAP.
-The procedure described here follows Section 11 of {{I-D.ietf-cose-msg}}.
-We assume that the keying material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
+Given a shared secret keying material and common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
+The procedure described here assume that the keying material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
 (This is e.g. the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.)

 Assumptions:

-* Uniformly random keying material = traffic_secret_0
-* Key derivation function = HKDF with specified hash function, e.g. SHA-256
+* The hash function, denoted HKDF, is the HMAC based key derivation function defined in {{RFC5869}} with specified hash function, the length of the output is denoted hash_len
+* The shared secret keying material, denoted traffic_secret_0, is uniformly pseudo-random of length at least hash_len

 The security context parameters SHALL be derived using the HKDF-Expand primitive {{RFC5869}}:

    Key = HKDF-Expand(traffic_secret_0, info, key_length),

+where:

+* traffic_secret_0 is defined above
+* info = "Party U Key" / "Party U IV" / "Party V Key" / "Party V IV"
-where info is specified in table XX and the length depends on the AEAD algorithm.
+* key_length is the key size of the AEAD algorithm

+The party being initially client will use "Party U" derived key material for Sending and "Party V" derived keying material for receiveing and v.v. for the server.

 With the mandatory OSCOAP algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}), key_length for the keys is 128 bits and key_length for the static IVs is 56 bits.

-Table of label of key and info

-The context identifier SHALL be unique for all security contexts used by the server.
-This can be achieved by the server, or trusted party, assigns identifiers in a non-colliding way.
+The context identifier SHALL be unique for all security contexts used by the party being server.
+This can be achieved by the server, or trusted third party, assigns identifiers in a non-colliding way.

 The size of Cid depends on the number of simultaneous clients, and must be chosen so that the server can uniquely identify the requesting client.
 Cids of different lengths can be used by different clients.
 In the case of an ACE-based authentication and authorization model {{I-D.ietf-ace-oauth-authz}}, the Authorization Server can define the context identifier of all clients, interacting with a particular server, in which case the size of Cid can be proportional to the logarithm of the number of authorized clients.
 It is RECOMMENDED to start assigning Cids of length 1 byte (0x00, 0x01, ..., 0xff), and then when all 1 byte Cids are in use, start handling out Cids with a length of two bytes (0x0000, 0x0001, ..., 0xffff), and so on.

 In case of EDHOC, party V (typically the server) can perform this assignment by using the key identifier of its ephemeral public key (kid_ev, using the terminology of {{I-D.selander-ace-cose-ecdhe}}), which is used to label the derived keying material, traffic_secret_0, and, in turn is inherited as identifier of the security context derived from traffic_secret_0.

-Alternatively, the derivation scheme above MAY be used to derive a random context identifier (say using info = "Context Identifier" and the key-length MUST be sufficiently long to make accidental collisions highly unlikely given the amount of security contexts that are derived in this way.
+Alternatively, the derivation scheme above MAY be used to derive a random context identifier (using info = "Context Identifier" and the key-length SHALL be sufficiently long to make accidental collisions highly unlikely given the number of security contexts being derived in this way.

 # Protected CoAP Message Fields # {#coap-headers-and-options}